yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

 ```
 `signal` specify which `.dt` file serving as signal data.
 For the above file, `method.mt/area.dt` will be `method.signaltable`.

-`level_map` maps each point to level which should be integers as well.
+`pointlevel` maps each point to level which should be integers as well.

-`analyte_map.txt` contains analyte names, index of their internal standards, and index of of other analytes whose calibration curve is used.
+`analytetable.txt` contains analyte names, index of their internal standards, and index of of other analytes whose calibration curve is used.
 ```
 analytes isd   calibration
 analyte1 isd1  calibration_analyte_id1